shambhavikri/tt_um_SHAMBHAVIku/docs/info.md

 ## How to test

-appplies input via switch and observes output via LEDs
+applies input via switch and observes output via LEDs

 ## External hardware